How to Use GroupDocs Viewer to Render Project Documents by Time Intervals in Java

 ProjectManagementViewInfo viewInfo = (ProjectManagementViewInfo) viewer.getViewInfo(viewInfoOptions);

-4. Set Up HTML Rendering Options
+4. Configure HTML Rendering Options (Generate HTML from Project)

 import com.groupdocs.viewer.options.HtmlViewOptions;